Sep 02

 An example I like to use to illustrate the usefulness of research is designing a website.
 Once you decide you need, or want to revamp a website, what do you do?
 Well, first you want to look at other websites-see what they have done successfully and not so successfully.
 What do you like about that website?
 Next, you want to think about the elements—do you want a blog?
 Do you need a shopping cart?

 Before you hire someone, you want to look at what is available that you can do yourself.
-There are online blogging programs, like Wordpress or LiveJournal that you may want to use, which would be less expensive.
+There are online blogging programs, like WordPress or LiveJournal that you may want to use, which would be less expensive.

 If you are using a web designer, then get referrals to many.
 Ask to see their work, and talk to their clients, if possible.
 You want to make sure your project comes in on time and within budget.
 Check out the web designer’s previous experience.